Creating a Safe And Secure Environment for Senior Living

 Home Safety Checklist for Seniors Creating a Secure Living Environment

-1. Effective lighting and visibility
+1. Ensure effective light and visibility

 2. Flooring and trip prevention